aqeel04/sellor/docs/architecture/architectures.rst

    ``STRIPE_SHIPPING_ADDRESS``         Collect the user's shipping address in the checkout form if set to ``True``.
    ==================================  =====================================================================================

+The default configuration only uses the dummy backend (see `how to enable/disable payment gateways`).
+It’s meant to allow developers to easily simulate different payment results.

+For an how-to guide on adding new payments into your Saleor project please check `Payments`.

+.. note:: All payment backends default to using sandbox mode.
+This is very useful for development but make sure you use production mode when deploying to a production server.

 Authorization and Capture
 -------------------------